 are also several

 remote receivers to

 augment coverage in certain problem areas.
-A couple of them require
+At least one of them requires

 changing your CTCSS (PL) tone to use.
 If you will be in an area